Doctor Rachel Bentley

 I enjoy producing content that explores complex issues in a visual form across all screen and digital platforms.

-Areas of interest and research are media ethics, street art and protest art, digital and convergent media campaigns and digital ethnography.
+Areas of interest and research are participatory filmaking, media ethics, protest ar and political communication campaigns, digital and convergent media campaigns and TEL Health platforms.

 This information has been contributed by Doctor Bentley.